 The majority of pregnancies are uncomplicated and result in the birth of a healthy baby.

-The fetal medicine team holds clinics within the antenatal clinic at The James Cook University Hospital and also at the Friarage Maternity Centre.
+The fetal medicine team holds clinics at The James Cook University Hospital and also at the Friarage Maternity Centre.
+The team consists of specialist doctors and midwives and is located within the antenatal clinic.

 Meet the team